Florida Truck Accident Lawyers - Paul | Knopf | Bigger

 • Drivers may drive up to 60 hours in seven days or up to 70 hours in eight days.
 The seven- and eight-day periods reset after an off-duty period of at least 34 hours.

-Common Types and Causes of Commercial Truck Accidents in Winter Park, FL
+Common Types and Causes of Commercial Truck Accidents in Florida

 Some of the most common kinds of semi-truck accidents include: